 - What are the emerging policy lessons for adaptive social protection moving forward?

-One year on from the first announcements of lockdown measures to contain the COVID-19 pandemic, this event brings together leading experts and policymakers to discuss the findings emerging from this study and wider evidence to share policy learning to date.
-It asks: is the crisis a turning point in social protection?
+One year on from the first announcements of lockdown measures to contain the COVID-19 pandemic, this event brought together leading experts and policymakers to discuss the findings emerging from this study and wider evidence to share policy learning to date.
+It asked: is the crisis a turning point in social protection?
 On the basis of policy developments and evidence to date, is the pandemic opening the door for a reappraisal of investment in social protection, as suggested by some?
 If so, what are the policy priorities for governments and partners moving forward to help ensure the strengthening of social protection systems?